 The Dayton Community Development Association is a 501(c)(3) nonprofit organization focusing primarily on the revitalization of the downtown Dayton area in order to build a high quality, livable, and sustainable community that will grow Dayton’s economy while maintaining a sense of place.
 The DCDA is made up of community members and businesses who volunteer their time.

 On June 1, 2009, the DCDA was granted acceptance into the Oregon Main Street Program.
-The Oregon Main Street Program is a collaborative effort between state government and the private sector that provides free guidance and consulting services to small, rural downtown communities.
 Dayton is at the “Transforming Downtown” level of the Main Street Program.
 The Main Street Approach® is a proven comprehensive approach to commercial historic district revitalization.

-- Co-sponsoring Dayton Forward with the City of Dayton, a 20 week program to set the course for Dayton’s future development (ongoing fall 2012).
-The process is being facilitated by Ernie Munch, a professional planner and architect with years of experience in community planning.
+- Co-sponsoring Dayton Forward with the City of Dayton, a 20 week program to set the course for Dayton’s future development.
+The process was facilitated by Ernie Munch, a professional planner and architect with years of experience in community planning (2013).

 - Sponsors Adopt-a-Highway clean-ups (Ongoing)

-- Installed & paid yearly fees for ODOT traffic signs on Hwy.
-18 directing visitors to historic downtown town square & park (Ongoing)
+Installed ODOT traffic signs on Hwy.
+18 directing visitors to historic downtown town square & park

 - Held workshops creating community branding & logo for downtown Dayton (2011)